-- (a) The entire relocation assistance amount shall be paid to the tenant.
-If the residential property is occupied by two (2) or more individuals, then relocation assistance shall be paid to the individual entitled to occupy the residential property under the lease or rental agreement; provided, however, if the tenant receives, as part of the termination of tenancy, relocation assistance from a governmental agency, then the amount of that relocation assistance shall operate as a credit against any relocation assistance to be paid to the tenant.
-Landlord may deduct from the relocation assistance payable any and all past due rent owed by tenant during the twelve months prior to termination of tenancy. - (b) After taking into account any adjustments in the amount of the relocation assistance under section 4-37-310(a), the landlord shall pay one half of the relocation assistance no later than five business days following service of the notice to a tenant of landlord-caused termination and one half of the relocation assistance no later than the last day of tenancy for which the landlord has received rent.
-For landlord-caused terminations where a landlord provides a proposed rent increase, or proposed rent increases, that raise the rent to an amount more than fifteen percent (15%) greater than the base rent during a twelve (12) month period and the tenant elects to not remain in the residential property, the landlord shall pay one half of the relocation assistance no later than five business days following receipt of written notice that the tenant intends to vacate the residential property and one half of the relocation assistance no later than the last day of tenancy for which the landlord has received rent.
-If the tenant ultimately fails to vacate the residential property following a landlord-caused termination where a landlord provides a proposed rent increase, or proposed rent increases, that raise the rent to an amount more than fifteen percent (15%) greater than the base rent during a twelve (12) month period, the tenant shall reimburse relocation assistance to the landlord. - (c) Nothing provided herein prohibits a landlord and a tenant from agreeing to relocation assistance different than as provided in this section.
+- (a) The entire relocation assistance amount shall be paid to the tenant or tenants who executed the rental agreement.
+If the residential property is occupied by two (2) or more individuals, then relocation assistance shall be paid to the individual entitled to occupy the residential property under the rental agreement; provided, however, if the tenant receives, as part of the termination of tenancy, relocation assistance from a governmental agency, then the amount of that relocation assistance shall operate as a credit against any relocation assistance to be paid to the tenant.
+Landlord may deduct from the relocation assistance payable any and all past due rent owed by tenant during the twelve months prior to termination of tenancy and may deduct from the relocation assistance any amounts paid by the landlord for any damage, cleaning, key replacement, or other purposes served by a security deposit as defined by the rental agreement, to the extent the security deposit is insufficient to provide the amounts due for such costs.
+To the extent landlord is required to comply with an enforcement order of the City that requires the payment of relocation benefits pursuant to California Health & Safety Code Section 17975, et seq., then the amount of that relocation benefit shall operate as a credit against any relocation assistance paid or to be paid to a tenant under this Chapter. - (b) After taking into account any adjustments in the amount of the relocation assistance under section 4-37-310(a), the landlord shall pay one half of the relocation assistance no later than five business days following service of the notice to a tenant of landlord-caused termination and one half of the relocation assistance no later than the last day of tenancy for which the landlord has received rent.
+For landlord-caused terminations where a landlord provides a proposed rent increase that raises the rent, or proposed multiple rent increases that cumulatively raise the rent, to an amount more than twelve percent (12%) greater than the base rent at any time during a twelve (12) month period and the tenant elects to not remain in the residential property, the landlord shall pay one half of the relocation assistance no later than five business days following receipt of written notice that the tenant intends to vacate the residential property and one half of the relocation assistance no later than the last day of tenancy for which the landlord has received rent.
+If the tenant ultimately fails to vacate the residential property following a landlord-caused termination where a landlord provides a proposed rent increase that raises the rent, or proposed multiple rent increases that cumulatively raise the rent, to an amount more than twelve percent (12%) greater than the base rent at any time during a twelve (12) month period, the tenant shall reimburse relocation assistance to the landlord.

+(c) Nothing provided herein prohibits a landlord and a tenant from agreeing to relocation assistance different than as provided in this section.
 A landlord shall not attempt to influence a tenant to agree to relocation assistance different than as provided in this section in bad faith by means of fraud, intimidation, or coercion (including, but not limited to, threats based on immigration status).